AutoAtlas: Neural Network for 3D Unsupervised Partitioning and Representation Learning: Proposed Approach

-\paragraph*{Anti-Devouring (AD) Loss} The AD loss is used to encourage every partition label to be associated with at least a predefined minimum fraction of the total number of voxels in the volume.
+The AD loss is used to encourage every partition label to be associated with at least a predefined minimum fraction of the total number of voxels in the volume.
 In the absence of this loss, only a few labels would be chosen to partition the brain by the partitioning CNN, the U-net in Fig. \ref{fig:fullblkdiag}, which may lead to large partitions that cannot be accurately reconstructed by the low capacity autoencoders.
 This in turn leads to insufficient reduction in RE loss and the training converges to a sub-optimal solution.
-Using AD loss, we are able to drive the partitioning CNN to use all of the partition labels, thereby presenting each autoencoder with a small sub-region of the brain.
-The AD loss is given by,
+Using AD loss, we are able to drive the partitioning CNN to use all of the partition labels, thereby presenting each autoencoder with a small sub-region of the brain for encoding and reconstruction.